AdnaneSen/Churn_Modeling/README.md

 # Churn_Modeling

-Building an ANN model to predict if a bank customer will churn or not, then improve it to find a trade-off between the recall and the accuracy.
+A Kaggle project: Building an ANN model to predict if a bank customer will churn or not, then improve it to find a trade-off between the recall and the accuracy.